-In March 2017, the written and practical components of the EMR exam changed.
+In March 2017, the written and practical components of the Emergency Medical Responder (EMR) exam changed.

 The written exam expanded to 200 multiple choice questions, and candidates have 3.5 hours to complete all questions.